DaveBackus/Data_Bootcamp_Book/pandas-input.md

 ```
 This has several features we need to deal with:

 * Identify tabs as the separator between entries.
+That's why we use `read_csv()` rather than `read_excel`:  it's not an Excel file.
 * Eliminate commas from numbers-- things like `12,345.6`, which Python will treat as a string.
 (But why did they put them in?)
 * Identify missing values.

 Keep in mind that it took us an hour or two to figure all this out.
 Sometimes we find that others have done this for us.

+**Exercise.** Download the WEO file.
+What happens when you open it in Excel?
+(You can use the link in the code.
+Or Google `IMF WEO`, look for the most recent link, and choose Entire Dataset.)

 **Exercise.**  Why were we able to spread the `read_csv` statement over several lines?